S2E/s2e-old/docs/SystemTap.rst

    }

-Compile the script with SystemTap in the ``chroot`` environment, adjusting the kernel revision to suite your needs.
+Compile the script with SystemTap in the ``chroot`` environment, adjusting the kernel version to suit your needs.

 ::